exasol/tableau-connector/doc/user_guide/user_guide.md

 See details in the documentation for [Tabeleau Desktop](https://help.tableau.com/current/pro/desktop/en-us/examples_connector_sdk.htm) and the [Tableau Connector SDK](https://tableau.github.io/connector-plugin-sdk/docs/run-taco).

-### With Tableau Server
+### Install the Connectors With Tableau Server

-#### Install the JDBC Driver

-1. Copy the JDBC driver `exajdbc.jar` to the Tableau installation directory:
-  * Windows: `C:\Program Files\Tableau\Drivers`
-  * Linux: `/opt/tableau/tableau_driver/jdbc`
-2. Copy the connector `.taco` file to
+1. Copy the connector `.taco` files to
   * `/var/opt/tableau/tableau_server/data/tabsvc/vizqlserver/Connectors/` (Linux)
   * `C:\Program Files\Tableau\Connectors` (Windows)
-3. As the connector is not signed, you need to disable the signature verification and apply changes:
+2. As the connectors are not signed, you need to disable the signature verification and apply changes:

     ```shell
     tsm configuration set -k native_api.disable_verify_connector_plugin_signature -v true --force-keys
     tsm pending-changes apply
     ```

-## Using the JDBC Connector
+## Using the Connectors

-After installing the JDBC Connector, you can use it by selecting connector "EXASOL JDBC by Exasol AG".
+After installing the connectors, you can use them by selecting connector "EXASOL JDBC by Exasol AG" resp.
+"EXASOL ODBC by Exasol AG".
 This will open a connection dialog where you can enter details for connecting to your Exasol database.

-### TLS Certificate Validation
+### JDBC Connector: TLS Certificate Validation

 The JDBC connector will always create a TLS encrypted connection to the Exasol database.